-Of the burials associated with the fifth millennium BC in Qatar only one group of cairns on the east coast of Qatar at Simaisma (Fig. 2), have so far produced absolute dates (Al-Naimi & Arrock 2010).
+Of the burials associated with the 5th millennium BC in Qatar only one group of cairns on the east coast of Qatar at Simaisma (Fig. 2), have so far produced absolute dates.

 A total of fourteen burial cairns were excavated, with several found to contain human remains in poor states of preservation.
 Most of the cairns within Area A were dated to the late Iron Age on the basis of radiocarbon determinations.
-Radiocarbon dates from charred material from two mounds in Area C, however, returned dates of 5790 $\pm$ 40 C BP (Beta 281262 Cal BC 4780 to 4560 [Cal BP 6730 to 6500]) and 5690 +/- 40 C BP (Beta 281263 Cal BC 4690 to 4460 [Cal BP 6640 to 6410]), placing these burials firmly in the fifth millennium BC.
-Among the finds from the burials in Area C were fragments of plaster (gypsum) vessels similar to those found in deposits from Dalma Island (Fig. 1) and Marawah Island (Beech et al. 2005), and are consistent with a Neolithic date (al-Naimi & Arrock 2010; Cuttler, Al-Naimi & Tetlow 2013).
+However radiocarbon dates from charred material from two mounds in Area C returned dates of 5790 ± 40^{14} C BP (Beta 281262 Cal BC 4780 to 4560 [Cal BP 6730 to 6500]) and $5690 +/- 40^{14}$ C BP (Beta 281263 Cal BC 4690 to 4460 [Cal BP 6640 to 6410]), placing these burials firmly in the 5th millennium BC.
+Among the finds from the burials in Area C were fragments of plaster (gypsum) vessels similar to those found in deposits from Dalma Island (Fig. 1) and Marawah Island (Beech et al. 2005), and are consistent with a Neolithic date (Al- Naimi & Arrock 2010; Cuttler et al. 2013).

-Two other groups of cairns associated with the Neolithic period are present within the two major wadi systems of northern Qatar, at Wādī al-Jalta and Wādī Debay'ān.
-Wādī al-Jalta is situated in north-eastern Qatar close to the town of Al Khawr (Fig. 2).
-Located centrally within the discharge channel of the wadi approximately 1.5 km from the sea, is a jabal where the cairns occupy a prominent position within the landscape.
-The cairns are thought to date to the late fifth and early fourth millennia BC (Midant-Reynes 1985).
-During this period sea levels would have been approximately 2 m higher (Cuttler, Tetlow & Al-Naimi 2011), and it is likely that the jabal was an island.
+Two other groups of cairns associated with Neolithic funerary practices are found within the two major wadi systems of northern Qatar, at Wādī al Jalta and Wādī Debayʿān.
+The Wādī al Jalta is situated in northeastern Qatar close to the town of Al Khor (Fig. 2).
+Located centrally within the discharge channel of the wadi, approximately 1.5km from the sea, is a jebel where the cairns occupy a prominent position within the landscape.
+The cairns are thought to date to the late 5th and early 4th millennia BC.
+During this period sea levels would have been approximately 2m higher, and it is likely that the jebel was an island.

-From a group of eighteen burial cairns, five were subject to excavation by a mission lead by Jacques Tixier (Inizan 1979; Tixier 1980; Midant-Reynes 1985).
-The tumuli were found to vary substantially between 0.80 and 4 m in diameter.
-Circular pits below the mounds averaged c.0.65 m in diameter, while oval pits generally measured 1.10 x 0.75 m.
-The maximum depth of burial pits was 0.80 m, with no evidence for a superstructure associated with any of the mounds.
-Several contained human remains, in very poor condition, placed in the foetal position and with differing orientations.
+From a group of eighteen burial cairns, five were subject to excavation by a mission lead by

+Jacques Tixier (Inizan 1979, Tixier et al. 1980; Midant-Reynes 1985).
+The 'tumuli' were found to vary substantially between 0.80 and 4m in diameter.
+Circular pits below the mounds averaged ~0.65m in diameter; while oval pits generally measured 1.10 x 0.75m.
+The maximum depth of burial pits was 0.80m, with no evidence for a super structure associated with any of the mounds.
+Several contained human remains, in very poor condition, placed in the fetal position and with differing orientations.
 Large amounts of finds within the burials (mainly beads made of shell, greenstone, bone and fish teeth) were found along with obsidian flakes.
-The obsidian trade between Africa, Anatolia and the Middle East is traditionally thought to have declined from the fifth millennium BC.
-This would tentatively place the site in the fifth millennium BC (Midant-Reynes 1985).
+The obsidian trade between Africa, Anatolia and the Middle East is traditionally thought to decline from the 5th millennium BC.
+This would tentatively place the site in the 5th millennium BC (Midant-Reynes 1985).

-A total of twenty-six burial cairns were excavated around the fringes of Wādī Debay'ān and to the west at Ra's 'Ushayriq (Fig. 2), a small peninsula located west of the wadi, by a team from QNHER during the 2010 to 2011 season.
-Most of these monuments were approximately 2 m in diameter with a maximum height of 0.4 m.
-None contained burial pits, although some used small, natural depressions within the underlying lithosol.
-Of all the cairns excavated, only one in Wādī Debay'ān and one in Ra's 'Ushayriq contained visible human remains.
-A large number of finds (shell and bone beads, perforated bivalves, a stone pendant and various flakes of flint), however, tentatively date these cairns to the Neolithic period.
+A total of twenty-six burial cairns were excavated around the fringes of Wādī Debayʿān and to the west at Ras Ushayriq, a small peninsula that is located western of the wadi, by a team from the QNHER during the 2010 to 2011 season.
+Most of these monuments were approximately 2 m. diameter with a maximum height of 0.4 m.
+None contained burial pits, although some were used small, natural depressions within the underlying lithosol.
+Of all the cairns excavated, only one in Wādī Debayʿān and one in Ras ʿUshayriq contained visible human remains.
+However, a large number of finds (shell and bone beads, perforated bivalves, a stone pendant and various flakes of flint) tentatively date these cairns to the Neolithic period.